 Bereavement—Work with our Generations of Life Community Bereavement Resource Center.
 Offer bereavement visits and phone calls to bereaved family members.
 Assist with adult, children and teen bereavement programs.

 Join a Facility Team—Visit our patients that reside in skilled care and assisted living facilities to simply chat, read to them and spend time with them.

 We Honor Veterans—Did you serve in the United States Armed Forces?
 If so, help us honor our veteran patients with special pinning ceremonies, during which we thank them for their service and present them with a pin and an American flag.

-Errands and Light Housekeeping—Offer a helping hand by running errands for a patient, or tidying up their home a bit.
+Errands and Light Housekeeping—Offer a helping hand by running errands for a patient, or tidying up their home.

 “My Story” Audio/Video Recording—Interview patients who want to tell their story and create a true and lasting gift for their family.

 Pet Therapy—Bring comfort and peace to patients and families by becoming a certified therapy team with your pet.
-Blue (pictured here) has cheered up many of our patients and their families.
+Blue (pictured below) has cheered up many of our patients and their families.

 Special Patient Services—From massage therapy and Reiki to barber and beautician services, we can use just about anyone’s unique skill to help our patients and their families.
 Do you have a skill or talent you could offer?

-If you are interested in becoming a volunteer, please fill out our Volunteer Application & Volunteer Reference Form and contact Amy LeVan, Director of Volunteer Services and Human Resources Specialist with Ohio’s Hospice of Miami County, 937-335-5191.
+If you are interested in becoming a volunteer, please visit our Volunteer Application page to apply or contact Amy LeVan, Director of Volunteer Services and Human Resources Specialist with Ohio’s Hospice of Miami County, 937.335.5191.